Extended Reality (XR)

 Emergence of XR in the Workplace

-Scan the list below to get a sense of the a breadth of use cases for immersive technology that are emerging in Industry.
+The list below provides a breadth of use cases for immersive technology that are emerging in Industry.
 To learn more about Industry Verticals, visit the VR/AR Association.
 To access an online directory of XR focused companies, vist the XR EcoMap.

 uWaterloo Library Login may be required to access articles below.